CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 2.1.Ti=In General

-2.1.0.sec=“Covered entity” means a person that collects, creates, processes, retains, uses, or discloses personal data in or affecting interstate commerce.
+2.1.0.sec=“Covered entity” means a person that collects, creates, processes, retains, uses, or discloses {personal_data} in or affecting interstate commerce.
 Such term does not include—

 2.1.1.sec=the Federal Government, the Government of any State, the Government of any Indian tribe, or any political subdivision, department, agency, component, entity, or instrumentality thereof;